How to make Paleo Cassava Noodles from scratch! If you’re on a grain-free diet, you don’t have to miss pasta ever again! Nut, dairy, and gluten free!

-First time I made this I made it with a pound of raw spinach mixed in to the dough, and it was great!
+When I first made these noodles, I made them with a pound of raw spinach mixed into the dough, and they were great!
 But for flexibility’s sake, I will share the plain pasta recipe today.
-Best to start with the blank canvas and work from there.
+Because sometimes it’s best to start with the blank canvas and work from there.

 - 1 cup cassava flour, Otto’s brand (more for dusting)